PdxCodeGuild/class_sturgeon/0 Intro/03 Git.md

 2. Create a new branch for yourself and make sure you are inside your branch (not the main branch)
 3. Use the command line to create your own folder in the `code` folder.
 Name it your first name, all lower case.
 4. Add a `.gitkeep` file inside your new folder so that Git can track it.
-5. Add, commit, and push your changes to the class repo on GitHub.
+5. Add, commit, and push your changes to your branch on the class repo on GitHub.
 Remember that Git will make you `pull` changes from the server before you can `push` your own changes up to the server.
+6. Go onto the GitHub website for the class repository and create a pull request.
+I'll accept and merge the pull request, and you're done!

 You'll have completed this exercise when you have a folder for yourself on the class repo on GitHub.
 This folder is where you will write, store, and push your lab files as you work on them.